Each year, FCC proctors over 7,000 exams for our highly qualified faculty and staff. We are committed to providing:

 You can add an additional sheet of paper to the list of names if there is not enough space on the exam form.
 Proctors are not allowed to administer exams to students who are not listed on this form.

-7. Please note that per Center for Teaching and Learning Procedure, the Testing Center cannot proctor entire classes unless you are an on-line instructor.
+7. Please note that per FCC Center for Teaching and Learning Procedure, the Testing Center cannot proctor entire classes unless you are an on-line/hybrid course instructor.

 Departmental exam services are designed to assist with make-up exams, students with accommodations, capstone/certifications, and select developmental retesting.
-Online instructors are required to schedule a minimum of one proctored assessment per semester to be compliance with the Center for Teaching and Learning’s Quality Matters
+Unless your course has special requirements, on-line/hybrid course instructors are required to schedule at least one but no more than two proctored assessments per semester to be in compliance with the Center for Teaching and Learning’s (CTL) Quality Matters Standards.
+It is strongly suggested that online/hybrid course instructors schedule proctored assessments before FCC finals week to allow time for re-testing if the grade from proctored assessments is incompatible with other earned semester grades.

 8. Please make sure that you include enough exams, Scantrons, blue books, etc. for each student.